skillitzimberg/TemplateJS/README.md

 | webpack-cli | Use webpack from command line |
 | webpack-dev-server | Provides live reloading during development |
 | css-loader and style-loader | renders images in DOM when `<img>` tag is used |

-For versions and a full list of dependencies, plugins, and scripts see "devDependencies" in [package.json](./package.json).

 ## License
 Licensed under the MIT license.